 Every state in the U.S. has a data breach notification law.
 The Nevada Data Security Law requires a “data collector” to take reasonable security measures to protect a person’s data and inform the person of an unauthorized access of their information.

 Nevada is among a few states in the U.S. to enact a data privacy law.
-The Nevada Privacy Law requires an operator to post a notice about its practices of handling consumer data.
+The Nevada Privacy Law requires an operator to post a policy about its practices of handling consumer data.
 The law requires an operator of a website or online service to:

 The Nevada Privacy Law defines a “consumer” as “a person who seeks or acquires, by purchase or lease, any good, service, money or credit for personal, family or household purposes from the Internet website or online service of an operator.”